raymond-li/thumby_magic_8_ball/README.md

 ## Credits
 My wife for the lovely short weekend project idea and for drawing the final version of the sprite.

 TinyCircuits for developing fun products like this and providing example code to get started with.
+Check out the official Thumby forum here: http://forum.tinycircuits.com/index.php?board=11.0

 ## License
 MIT License